 Although it is still early in my research career I think I have the suitable expertise, communication skills, team working skills and practical experience to make me an excellent candidate.
 I am accomplished in LabVIEW programming language and have experience with written languages such as Python, MATLAB and Scilab.

 CIRES an outstanding reputation for its field work and the quality of its research, and I would greatly welcome the opportunity to contribute to its research.
-I look forward to the opportunity to meet with you and to discuss the project in greater depth.
+In particular I am fascinated by measurements taken with the aircraft cavity ring down spectrometer (Langridge, 2011 and Lack, 2012) I look forward to the opportunity to meet with you and to discuss the project in greater depth.

 Yours sincerely